 Jesus

 Thought-Provoking Questions The purpose of the questions is to facilitate a deeper understanding of the Bible, Bible study topic and ourselves.
 The questions may be answered by each reader; or used by a Bible study group leader or church pastor.
 The following questions should be answered or discussed after reading “Treasures in Heaven.”
 The questions are designed to assist in self-analysis and insight.
 As such, no answers are provided.
 O Why is it important for each Christian to examine themselves to determine underlying motivations?
 O Based upon 1 Corinthians 3:11-15, can you describe and contrast the differences of the heart, attitude and motivations of a Christian who builds upon their foundation with: Gold, silver and precious stones?
 Wood, hay and straw?
 O Based upon the Parable of the Talents (Matthew 25:14-30): How would you define the word “talent?”
 Is there an important relevance of servanthood in the use of a talent?
 Explain.
 The following three questions are for personal self- reflection, and may not be appropriate for group discussion. o Has God given you any talents? o Based upon what you have done in your life thus far, do you think you will receive a reward… or ashes? o Can you identify one thing you can do differently in the future?
 The questions may be viewed and downloa ded as a PDF file by clicking on this button.
+Can you think of someone who could benefit from reading this lesson?
+If yes, CLICK HERE for more info.

 The words of Jesus Christ are in red text.